p-singh9950/Myn-Zen-WeThePhoenix-/README.md

 git clone https://github.com/your-username/myntra-zen-app.git
 cd myntra-zen-app

+Install Dependencies
+npm install
+npm run dev

-# React + Vite
+React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This project employs a minimal setup to get React up and running in Vite, utilizing Hot Module Replacement (HMR) for seamless development.
+Vite is chosen for its speed and efficiency, enabling rapid prototyping and iteration.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+Official Plugins
+1. @vitejs/plugin-react: This plugin incorporates Babel for Fast Refresh, allowing for an enhanced development experience with hot reloading and efficient state preservation during edits.

+2. @vitejs/plugin-react-swc: An alternative to the Babel plugin, this option uses SWC, a super-fast compiler written in Rust, to achieve Fast Refresh with improved performance and reduced build times.